A00457098/A00457098_MCDA5510/Team12_FlightReservationSystem/README.md

 - User can add one passenger with personal details.
 (All fileds should be filled)
 - User can proceed to payment page by creating passenger information.
 - User can go back to search page.
+-
+### Review Booking
+- The user can see the details of their selected flight and their added details for the passengers.
+- They can then proceed with the booking or cancel it.
+-
 ### Payment
 - The user has to fill their card details and address.
 - The card type (Visa/Amex/Mastercard) should correspond to the right type of card number.
 - The ZIP code should match the country selected (US/Canada)
+- If payment details validations succeed the ticket gets booked and user is presented with a PNR number

+- **### View Booking**
+- The user can see the details of their booked flights and they have an option to cancel it also.

-### Review Booking
+### Lookup PNR
-- The user can see the details of their selected flight and their added details for the passengers.
+- Any user (including guest user) can see the details of their selected flight by searching the PNR.
-- They can then proceed with the booking or cancel it.
+-